GoLearnToCode/kiei925-winter16/workbook/final.md

 **Due Date: Friday, March 18, 11:59pm**

-Late work cannot be accepted.
+Late work will not be accepted.

 ### How To Turn In Your Project

 Your final project must be contained in a workspace in your C9 account.
-Please send an email to Garrett when your project is ready for review, and include the name of your final project workspace.
+Please send an email to Garrett when your project is ready for review; include the name of your final project workspace and your live URL (if applicable).

 ### Web App Grading Criteria